Yuan, stocks rally as investors bet on imminent U.S.-China deal signing

 Besides the trade deal, investors are also looking to U.S. inflation data due at 1330 GMT - with consensus expectations for it to hold steady at 0.2% in December - and the beginning of the fourth-quarter U.S. company results season.

-Big banks JPMorgan Chase & Co, Citigroup Inc and Wells Fargo & Co are due to report earnings before market open on Tuesday.
+Big banks JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Wells Fargo & Co (WFC.N) are due to report earnings before market open on Tuesday.

 Reporting by Tom Westbrook; Editing by Christopher Cushing and Kenneth Maxwell